JeffreyDinackus/blog.jeffreydinackus.com/content/azurefilestorage.md

 Then, enter the share name into the file explorer path (windows).
 It is in the command they give you and starts with backslash backslash and then the name of your share with some stuff on the end.
 (I am using markdown and backslash is reserved, sorry!)

-For windows, I reccomend pinning the share to quick links.
+For windows, I reccomend pinning the folder in your share (not the share, it must have the name of your file share after the name of the share or else you'll get a rejected connecion) to quick links.

 And that's basically it.